Teacher’s To-Do List For Creating Safe Space In Classroom

-Creating a safe space is essential for students well being and vital to their learning.
+Creating a safe space in the classroom is essential for students well being and vital to their learning.
 Some students may not feel safe anywhere but school.
 If they are struggling to feel safe, it’s unlikely that they’ll have the mental energy to focus on their studies.
 Supportive learning environment are ones designed to develop students into responsible, safe, and resilient adults.
 So how do we go about constructing these environments for students to thrive?

-Create your Classroom
+Create your Safe Space Classroom

 An Inviting Environment